erodola/DLAI-s2-2022/README.md

 The lectures will not be recorded.

-**Q & A:** Please use the issue system of Github.
-[Here](https://github.com/erodola/DLAI-s2-2022) is the link to the course repository, you'll need to create a free account to access it.
+**Q & A:** Please use the Discussions system of Github.
+[Here](https://github.com/erodola/DLAI-s2-2022) is the link to the course repository.

 ### Pre-requisites